Kyle MacLachlan

-Kyle Merritt MacLachlan (Note: MacLachlan changed his surname to its original Scottish spelling as an adult.) (/məkˈlɒklən/ mək-LOK-lən; ' McLachlan, February 22, 1959) is an American actor.
-He is best known for his collaborations with David Lynch, having portrayed his role as Dale Cooper thrice in Twin Peaks (1990–1991, 2017), which won him a Golden Globe and nominations for two Primetime Emmy Awards, and its film prequel Twin Peaks: Fire Walk with Me (1992), as well as playing Paul Atreides in Dune (1984) and Jeffrey Beaumont in Blue Velvet (1986).
+Kyle MacLachlan (Note: MacLachlan changed his surname to its original Scottish spelling as an adult.) (/məkˈlɒklən/; mək-LOK-lən; Scottish Gaelic: /məkˈlɒxlən/; ' McLachlan; February 22, 1959) is an American actor.
+He is best known for his collaborations with David Lynch, having portrayed the role of Dale Cooper thrice in Twin Peaks (1990–1991, and the 2017 revival), which won him a Golden Globe and nominations for two Primetime Emmy Awards, and its film prequel Twin Peaks: Fire Walk with Me (1992), as well as playing Paul Atreides in Dune (1984) and Jeffrey Beaumont in Blue Velvet (1986).
 MacLachlan's other film roles include Lloyd Gallagher in The Hidden (1987), Ray Manzarek in The Doors (1991), Cliff Vandercave in The Flintstones (1994), Zack Carey in Showgirls (1995), and Riley's father in the two films of the Inside Out film series (2015, 2024).

 In addition to Twin Peaks, MacLachlan has had prominent roles on television such as Trey MacDougal on Sex and the City (2000–2002), Orson Hodge on Desperate Housewives (2006–2012), The Captain on How I Met Your Mother (2010–2014) and How I Met Your Father (2022), the Mayor of Portland on Portlandia (2011–2018), Calvin Johnson on Agents of S.H.I.E.L.D.
 (2014–2015), and Hank MacLean on Fallout (2024–present).

 Early life and education

 MacLachlan was born Kyle McLachlan at Yakima Valley Memorial Hospital in Yakima, Washington.
-His mother, Catherine (née Stone; 1934–1986), was a public relations director for a school district and a homemaker who was active in community arts programs.
+His mother, Catherine (1934–1986), was a public relations director for a school district and a homemaker who was active in community arts programs.
 His father, Kent Alan McLachlan (1933–2011), was a stockbroker and lawyer.
 Kyle has Scottish, German and Cornish ancestry.
 He grew up in Yakima as the eldest of three boys, alongside his younger brothers, Craig and Kent Jr. MacLachlan graduated from Eisenhower High School in Yakima.
 His mother left his father when he was 17, and his parents divorced in his senior year of high school.

 MacLachlan was introduced to stage acting by his mother when she became director of a youth theater program for teenagers that she helped set up in Yakima.
 She also sent him to piano lessons from the age of 9 to 14, when he also began to study classical singing.
 While in high school, he performed in plays and in class musicals, acting in his first play at age 15.
 In his senior year, he had the lead role of Brindsley Miller in a production of Peter Shaffer's one-act play Black Comedy, and performed as Henry Higgins in My Fair Lady.
 In 1982, he graduated cum laude with a BFA in drama from the University of Washington (UW) as a student of the Professional Actor Training Program.
 He initially planned to major in business and also studied classical voice at UW, but changed his focus to acting.